Detroit Reentry Center

-Detroit Reentry Center (RRF), previously the Ryan Correctional Facility, is a prison of the Michigan Department of Corrections located in eastern Detroit, Michigan.
+Detroit Reentry Center (RRF), previously the Ryan Correctional Facility, was a prison of the Michigan Department of Corrections located in eastern Detroit, Michigan.
 It is adjacent to the Detroit Detention Center.

 History

 It opened in 1991 as the Ryan Correctional Facility.
 The area was previously used by DaimlerChrysler to store automobiles.

 An escape from Ryan occurred on August 21, 1994, with ten prisoners escaping.
 Nine prisoners were recaptured and according to authorities one died of a drug overdose.
 On Monday August 29, 1994 a group of about 500 area residents held a meeting in the W.L.
 Bonner Cultural Center about the prison, and the residents decided that they needed to have the prison closed.
 The residents said that, prior to the prison's construction, the state had said that "harden" and "violent" criminals would not be held in that facility.
 On November 5, 1994, about sixteen members of the Krainz Woods Neighborhood Organization, including at least eight elderly people, demonstrated in front of the Ryan Correctional Facility, saying that the state did not implement promised measures, improving neighborhood lighting, hiring employees from the neighborhood, and implementing a grant to pay for security doors on the houses of the residents.

 In March 1995 a dialysis unit opened.